-How does borrower death affect a HECM reverse mortgage?
+How does death affect my reverse mortgage?

 HECMs come due after the borrower dies or permanently moves out